awsdocs/amazon-redshift-developer-guide/doc_source/c_redshift-sql-implementated-differently.md

   Amazon Redshift Spectrum supports table partitioning using the [CREATE EXTERNAL TABLE](r_CREATE_EXTERNAL_TABLE.md) command\.
 +  [ALTER TABLE](r_ALTER_TABLE.md)

-  ALTER COLUMN actions are not supported\.
+  Only a subset of ALTER COLUMN actions are supported\.

   ADD COLUMN supports adding only one column in each ALTER TABLE statement\.
 +  [COPY](r_COPY.md)